Jay-study-nildana/CSharpForStudents/WebApiDotNetCore/GettingStartedNotes.md

 1. On loading project, 'Debug Assets' will get added.
 Let it happen.
 Otherwise, you wont be able to debug.
 1. The, just hit Run > Start Debugging and its good to go.
 1. If OmniSharp gives you a error about mismatched SDK version, just change the global json file to match the currently debugged project version.
 Easy.
+1. When adding packages, always specify the version number.

 # Hire Me